-Case ID Address, City, State, Zi 11.
-Noise Abatement and Control (Noise Control Act of 1972, as amended by the Quiet Communities Act of 1978; 24 CFR Part 51 Subpart B) Compliance achieved at the Tier I Broad Review level.
-12. Sole Source Aquifers (Safe Drinking Water Act of 1974, as amended, particularly section 1424(e); 40 CFR Part 149) Compliance achieved at the Tier I Broad Review level.
-13. Wetland Protection (Executive Order 11990 (particularly sections 2 and 5), and Clean Water Act Compliance (33 CFR 320-330)) Does the proposed project involve new construction (as defined in Executive Order 11990), expansion of a building's footprint, or ground disturbance?
+11. Noise Abatement and Control (24 CFR Part 51 Subpart C) Compliance achieved at the Tier I Broad Review level.
+12. Sole Source Aquifers (24 CFR Part 51 Subpart C) Compliance achieved at the Tier I Broad Review level.
+13. Wetland Protection (24 CFR Part 51 Subpart C) Does the proposed project involve new construction (as defined in Executive Order 11990), expansion of a building's footprint, or ground disturbance?
 No. Wetland Analysis Complete.
 Yes.
-Are there protected wetlands (per NWI, and verified by site reconnaissance or the presence of wetland indicators, or through an Approved Jurisdictional Determination (AJD) from the Corps) or waterbodies present on or adjacent to the proposed project site?
-See National Wetlands Inventory Map in Attachment B and AJD in Attachment D, if applicable.
+Are there protected wetlands (per NWI, and verified by site reconnaissance or the presence of wetland indicators, or through a jurisdictional determination from the Corps) or waterbodies present on or adjacent to the proposed project site?
+See attached Wetland Map and applicable documentation.
 No. Wetland Analysis Complete.
 Yes.
 Will project activities adversely impact wetlands/water bodies?
 No. Mitigation measures will be incorporated into project activities to ensure that wetlands/water bodies are not adversely impacted by construction activities.
-See Site-Specific Mitigation Measures.
+See Site Specific Mitigation Measures.
 Wetland Analysis Complete.
 Yes.
 Is the proposed project acquisition/buyout (property to be demolished and cleared, and converted to greenspace in perpetuity through a restrictive covenant preventing future redevelopment) and therefore, exempt from 8-Step Decision Making Process per 24 CFR §55.12?
 Yes.
 Wetland Analysis Complete.
 No. Is the 8-Step Decision Making Process for Wetlands complete?
+No. PROPOSED PROJECT CANNOT PROCEED.
 Yes.
 Activity complies with EO 11990 and the Clean Water Act.
 See attached 8-Step Process documentation.
 Project must obtain required permits and incorporate mitigation measures to minimize adverse impacts from construction activities.
-See Site-Specific Mitigation Measures.
+See Site Specific Mitigation Measures.
 Wetland Analysis Complete.
 OTHER: (explain finding) 14.
-Wild and Scenic Rivers (Wild and Scenic Rivers Act of 1968, particularly section 7(b) and (c)) Compliance achieved at the Tier I Broad Review level.
+Wild and Scenic Rivers (24 CFR Part 51 Subpart C) Compliance achieved at the Tier I Broad Review level.
+15. Environmental Justice (24 CFR Part 51 Subpart C) Were any adverse environmental impacts identified during the proposed project's environmental review?

-Address, City, Sta Address, City, State, Zij

-Environmental Justice ecutive Order 12898)

-ere any adverse environmental impacts identified during the proposed project's environmental review?

 No. Environmental Justice Analysis Complete.

+Case ID Address, City, State, Zip

 Yes.
-Based on program criteria, any adverse impacts are presumed to be disproportionately high for low- ome and/or minority populations.
-Can the impact(s) be mitigated to the extent that it is no longer considere verse? ed
+Based on program criteria, any adverse impacts are presumed to be dispincome and/or minority populations.
+Can the impact(s) be mitigated to the extenconsidered adverse? , ,

 No. PROPOSED PROJECT CANNOT PROCEED.

 Yes.
-See Site-Specific Mitigation Measures.
-Environmental Justice Analysis Complete.
+See Site Specific Mitigation Measures.
+Environmental Justice Analyst sis Complete.

 OTHER: (explain finding)